ejoncas/apthletic-coding-challenge/README.md

 depends a lot on how you're going  to use it.
 Here I decided to keep the scope small  and go for the simplest solution that gets the job done.

+* Why Python for the crawlers?
+Good question.
+I found this really good [Scrapy](https://scrapy.org) library and I thought it  was ideal for the coding test.
+Then  I realised it was not really necessary as the AFL website was calling a  JSON api and any language could do.
+I also wanted to use Python because I thought of configuring the crawlers to run constantly in a lambda + Clodwatch event, but then
+I figure this was a bit too much work if I wanted to get it done in the weekend.
+But otherwise, I think Python is  an  amazing language for scripting!